Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency

 \emph{Quantitative comparison on SD-based models} demonstrate that: \textbf{(1)}: Although ASUKA-I-SD is based on a fixed SD model, it consistently outperforms SD across all evaluation metrics, achieving state-of-the-art results in FID, U-IDS, and P-IDS.
 Notably, U-IDS and P-IDS are closely aligned with human preferences~\cite{zhao2021large} and have a potential maximum score of 0.5, highlighting ASUKA's strong performance. \textbf{(2)}: Compared to other adapters that align the MAE prior with SD, ASUKA-I-SD shows consistently superior performance across all metrics.
 This demonstrates the effectiveness of our straightforward alignment module. \textbf{(3)}: While the LaMa condition improves inpainting quality, as shown by FID and IDS scores, it is less effective than the MAE condition.
-When using the MAE condition as a prior, improvements can be attributed to better mitigation of object hallucination. \textbf{(4)}: The LPIPS scores indicates that with a frozen SD, ASUKA achieves consistent improvements but the margin will remain constrained by the frozen U-Net. \textbf{(5)}: The G@e metric suggests that ASUKA-I-SD shows significant improvements over all SD variants, highlighting its enhanced color consistency. \textbf{(6)}: From Tab.~\ref{tab:vlm_eval}, the existence of object hallucination is largely reduced from the original SD inpainting model to ASUKA-I-SD, indicating the effectiveness of our MAE prior.
+When using the MAE condition as a prior, improvements can be attributed to better mitigation of object hallucination. \textbf{(4)}: The LPIPS scores indicates that with a frozen SD, ASUKA achieves consistent improvements but the margin will remain constrained by the frozen U-Net. \textbf{(5)}: The G@e metric suggests that ASUKA-I-SD shows significant improvements over all SD variants, highlighting its enhanced color consistency.
 These results confirm that ASUKA-I-SD improves color consistency and mitigation of object hallucination in inpainting, even when using frozen latent inpainting models.
 This advantage is evident both in the in-distribution dataset Places2 and the out-of-distribution dataset MISATO, and is generalizable to high-resolution image inpainting (see Tab.~\ref{tab:misato1k}).

 \emph{Quantitative comparisons on FLUX-based models} show that compared with the standard FLUX-Fill model, ASUKA-II-FLUX consistently improves all evaluation metrics across both benchmark datasets and multiple resolutions (see Tabs.~\ref{tab:quantitative} and \ref{tab:misato1k}), demonstrating the generality of the proposed ASUKA framework.
 In particular, the color consistency is substantially improved, as evidenced by the G@e metric.